MAT Programs in Tennessee

 Freedom

 After you have completed your stay at the facility, this doesn’t mean that the support MAT provides is gone.
-You can still continue to use MAT medications to support your recovery for as long as you need them.
+You can continue to use MAT medications to support your recovery for as long as you need them.
 This comes without having to commit to an indefinite inpatient stay.
-This allows you to get back to your normal everyday life with less fear of relapse.
+This allows you to get back to your everyday life with less fear of relapse.

 Integration Into Other Programs